nolwn/capstone/readme.md

 ![the dashboard with labels](/img/dashboard-labeled.png)

-**Your Active Games **
+**Your Active Games**

 Your games in progress.
 The name is the name of your opponent.
 Below that is the game status.
-The blue pin indicates that it is your turn�.
+The blue pin indicates that it is your turn.

 **Start a new game**

 Click “Start as White” or ”Start as Black” to start a new game and add it to the lobby.
-If you are playing as white, you can make your first move before your opponent joins.�
+If you are playing as white, you can make your first move before your opponent joins.

-**Join a Game **
+**Join a Game**

 Click “Join as White” or ”Join as Black” to start a game that someone else has created.
 The left side of each game panel represents white, the right represents black.
-So, if a players name is on the right, they are playing white and you can join black and visa versa.�
+So, if a players name is on the right, they are playing white and you can join black and visa versa.

 ![the board](/img/board.png)